 - Helping your child start the school year and building relationships.

 - Learning about family life, school life and Parish life as part of their community.

 - Learning how to make friends, solve conflicts peacefully, being assertive and supporting each other.

 - Growing-up, puberty and relationships.

 Class teachers use circle times, the Bible garden and visitors to the school to support the teaching of EPR.
 Our Sex Education Policy allows the children to begin learning about positive relationships and develops self-awareness.

 As a Catholic School, R.E. is one of our core subjects.
-We follow the Diocesan Programme – ‘Come and See’ – which begins with the children’s own experiences of the world and relates the Christian faith to them.
+We follow the Diocesan Programmes– ‘Come and See’ and ‘To know you more clearly’ – which begins with the children’s own experiences of the world and relates the Christian faith to them.
 Assemblies are based on our shared faith and occur daily.
 School Masses and other liturgical services are planned each term.
 The children are encouraged to pray at particular times in the school day.
 We encourage close links with our Parish of Our Lady of Sorrows, Bognor Regis with Barnham and Slindon.
 Statutorily, parents can withdraw their children from all or part of the religious education and collective worship provided.

 Essential Letters and Sounds is our phonics programme, started in January 2022, to enable our Early Years and Year 1 children to become fast, fluent and confident readers.
 The videos below will tell you a little bit about Essential Letters and Sounds and also how to help your child pronounce each of the 44 sounds they will learn:

 Reading in KS2 is enhanced by ‘Accelerated Reader’ which enables children to read at the appropriate level and then quiz to check understanding.